What to do and see in Budapest in March ?

 Budapest Cruises on the Danube River

-Discover Budapest with a cruise on the Danube (45mn-1h), day and night, to admire Buda Castle, Matthias Church, Hungarian Parliament, Citadel, Hotel Gellért, and more.
+Discover Budapest with a cruise on the Danube (45mn-1h), day and night, to admire Buda Castle, Matthias Church, the Hungarian Parliament, the Citadel, Hotel Gellért, and more:

-SPARTY bath parties at the Széchényi baths in march
+SPARTY parties at the Széchényi baths in March

-The Széchenyi Baths host the Sparty parties on Saturday evenings, (march 2,9, 16, 23 and 30, 2019) in their outdoor baths.
-In this impressive setting you will experience animations, dancers, 3D projections and DJs live sets for a unique winter evening !
-Information and tickets are on the site, Spartybooking.
+The Széchenyi Baths host the Sparty parties on Saturday evenings in their outdoor baths.
+In this impressive setting you will experience animations, dancers, 3D projections and DJs live sets for a unique party !

 Video of the Sparty event: